sidfeels/portfolio/content/blog/Claude 2.md

 ## In Conclusion

 With robust reasoning and impressive performance, Claude 2 emerges as an impressive choice in the AGI world.
-If you find this intriguing, check out their API and pricing details on their website.
+If you find this intriguing, check out Claude 2 you can try is by yourself.

-Stay with me for more updates on AI and various technologies :)
+Stay with me for more updates on Tech...

 ---